-Compensia's assessment was based on market data obtained from the Radford Global Technology Survey specific to companies in the semiconductor industry with median revenues of approximately \$960 million (the "Survey Group") and publicly available data gathered from a group of specific companies that are considered comparable to the Company (the "Proxy Group").
+To aid the Compensation Committee's annual executive compensation review, Compensia prepared and presented a compensation assessment of the Company's executive compensation program.
+Compensia's assessment was based on market data obtained from the Radford Global Technology Survey specific to companies in the semiconductor industry with median revenues of approximately \$1.1 billion (the "Survey Group") and publicly available data gathered from a group of specific companies that are considered comparable to the Company (the "Proxy Group").

-The Proxy Group generally consists of public companies listed on U.S. stock exchanges in the semiconductor industry that are similar in size (as measured by revenue and market capitalization) and share common characteristics with the Company, including location and similarity of business model and product lines.
+The Proxy Group generally consists of public companies listed on U.S. stock exchanges in the semiconductor industry that are similar in size (approximately \$500 million - \$2 billion in revenue and approximately \$350 million - \$7 billion in market capitalization) and share common characteristics with the Company, including location and similarity of business model and product lines.
 In determining the Proxy Group, the Compensation Committee also considered whether a proposed peer was historically in the Company's peer group to maintain some consistency in the executive compensation analysis on a year-over-year basis.
 Finally, the Compensation Committee also considered the likelihood that the Company might compete for executive talent with companies selected for the Proxy Group.